CoennW/tweakersLibrary/readme.md

 ## Install :cd:

-The library has no dependencies.
+The library has no dependencies and follow the 'Module Pattern'.
+Read more about it here: http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html

 Download or clone the repository to you project folder.
 Include the following line before the last `</body>` tag.